prociow/sensorberg-dev.github.io/_posts/2015-07-01-Map-feature-on-our-Beacon-Management-Platform.md

 * Directly entering the latitude and longitude coordinates of your Beacon (up to 14 decimals after the comma, way more than what is needed for a millimeter precision...)

-* Searching a location using the textfield ; you can also move and zoom the map to manually find the location.
+* Searching a location using the textfield; you can also move and zoom the map to manually find the location.
 You'll be able to add it by a click on the map

 <!--more-->